 Students in grades four through eight can be as different as night and day.
 They’re at various stages of physical, mental and emotional developmental, and yes, they are easily distracted.
 They are also full of wonder and excitement.

 Become the middle school teacher who engages and captures the attention of students during these impressionable years.
-It all starts with a Middle Level Education degree from Edinboro University.
+It all starts with a Middle Level Education degree from PennWest Edinboro.

 According to the National Center for Education Statistics, more than a quarter million students in Pennsylvania public schools alone require special education services.

 You can supplement your Middle Level Teacher's degree by adding a Special Education

 certification, which qualifies you to teach grades four through eight in your content